nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

  As it is a locally-runned command line application, there will be no down time for users.
  It should be available anytime and anywhere.

-#### Constraint-No-Remote-Server
+#### Constraint: No-Remote-Server
-The software should not depend on your own remote server.
+The software should not depend on any remote servers.

-**Reason**: Anyone should be able to use/test your app any time, even after the semester is over.

 ### Security